Broken build under MinGW due undefined references

 I believe this is caused by static-link-ext, so I'm assigning to Nobu

-#1 Updated by Luis Lavena about 3 years ago
+#1 Updated by Luis Lavena over 3 years ago

 After git bisect was done, I can confirm that r35709 (SHA1 0e60b2c6a3c5152fc4ff06054a4ae79edadf9276) introduced the breakage: